barbazul/1kfa/mod_guide_gm.md

 threshold is crossed.
 For details on thresholds, see the [Campaign Guide](mod_guide_campaigns.md).

-Use what the players describe to get your first point in your *Good Bank*, by starting the story out in a place of normalcy, vitality, and comfort.
+Use what the players describe to get your first *Journey point*, by starting the story out in a place of normalcy, vitality, and comfort.
 Remember, it doesn't have to be a Hobbit hole.
 Characters might be most at home in the middle of a bloody battle.